veit/jupyter-tutorial/docs/refactoring/performance/index.rst

 --------------------

 Three examples of :doc:`Threading <threading-example>`, :doc:`Multiprocessing
-<multiprocessing>` and :doc:`Async <async-example>` illustrate the rules and
+<multiprocessing>` and :doc:`Async <asyncio-example.ipynb>` illustrate the rules
-best practices for parallel programming.
+and best practices for parallel programming.

 .. toctree::
     :hidden: